afrechtoasta/myPortfolio/manual.md

 ![Figure 1](https://github.com/user-attachments/assets/e72df173-c297-46eb-89f9-0c3ebfcb380d)
 *Figure 1*

- - Once the app is open, on the left side you'll see four labels, *Home*, *Browse*, *Library*, *EA Play* as seen in Figure 1, click on *Library*
+ - Once the app is open, on the left side you'll see four labels, *Home*, *Browse*, *Library*, *EA Play* as seen in *Figure 1*, click on *Library*.
- - If you own *The Sims 4*, you should be able to locate it in your library.
-If you don't see it in your library, it means you still need to purchase it, which is easy and quick to do
+ - If you own *The Sims 4*, you should be able to locate it in your *Library*.
+If you don't see it in your *Library*, it means you still need to purchase it.
- - To purchase the game, click on the search bar above *Library*, as seen in *Figure 1*, and search *The Sims 4*
+ - To purchase the game, click on the search bar above *Library*, as seen in *Figure 1*, and search *The Sims 4*.
- - Once you have clicked on the game, you will see the option to purchase *The Sims 4*
+ - Once you have clicked on the game, you will see the option to purchase *The Sims 4*.
- - After purchasing the game, it should then be added to your *Library*, so migrate back to your *Library* and find *The Sims 4*
+ - After purchasing the game, it will be added to your *Library*, so migrate back to your *Library* and find *The Sims 4*.
- - Click on the game again, and you’ll see *Download*, click on it
+ - Click on the game again, and you’ll see the option *Download*, click on it.

 ## 2. **Tip!**